konflux-ci/build-definitions/README.md

 Once your configuration is set you can modify pipelines installed via this repository in two ways.

 ### Override mode.
 Every time you run `dev-mode.sh`, it will take the current directory and package into a bundle into your own quay.io repository.
-You will need to set `MY_QUAY_USER` to use this feature and be logged into quay.io on workstation.
+You will need to set `MY_QUAY_USER` to use this feature and be logged into quay.io on your workstation.
-Once you run the `dev-mode.sh` all pipelines will come from your project instead of from the installed repository.
+Once you run the `dev-mode.sh` all pipelines will come from your bundle instead of from the default installed by gitops into the cluster.
 ### Gitops Mode
-Replace the file `https://github.com/redhat-appstudio/infra-deployments/blob/main/components/build/build-templates/bundle-config.yaml` in your own fork (in dev mode).
-Next sync the default builds-definitions will come from the bundle you configure.
+Replace the file `https://github.com/redhat-appstudio/infra-deployments/blob/main/components/build/build-templates/bundle-config.yaml` in your own fork (dev mode).
+This will sync to the cluster and all builds-definitions will come from the bundle you configure.

-Please test gitops mode when doing a new release into staging as it will be the only
+Please test in _gitops mode_ when doing a new release into staging as it will be the best way to ensure that the deployment will function correctly when deployed via gitops.

-Release bundles are currently manually maintained.
-(TODO, CI will automatically publish updates `infra-deployments`).
+Releasing new bundles are currently manual.
+(TODO, CI will automatically publish updates `infra-deployments`) via a SHA/pull request.

 ## Devmode for Tasks

 The tasks can be found in the `tasks` directories.
-Replacing tasks in App Studio is more complex as we will currently  deliver tasks as cluster task.
+Replacing tasks in App Studio is more complex as we will currently  deliver tasks as clustertask.
 See `https://github.com/redhat-appstudio/infra-deployments/blob/main/components/build/` to install new app studio cluster tasks via the gitops delivery mode.
-For quick local innerloop style task development, you may install new Tasks in your local namespace manually and rebuild the task image to test new base images.
+For quick local innerloop style task development, you may install new Tasks in your local namespace manually and create your new task image to test new function.

-There is a default set of utils, which is delivered as a set of scripts in container to be leveraged by various tasks themselves.
-Tasks may be in their own container as well however many simple tasks are utiltities and will be packaged for app studio in a single container.
+There is a container which is used to support multiple set of tasks called `quay.io/redhat-appstudio/appstudio-utils:v0.1` , which is a single container which is used by multiple tasks.
+Tasks may also be in their own container as well however many simple tasks are utiltities and will be packaged for app studio in a single container.
+Tasks can rely on other tasks in the system which are co-packed in a container allowing combined tasks (build-only vs build-deploy) which use the same core implementations.